sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-04.md

 ## Observe and Select relevant HTTP Data Collectors

 1. Apply load on the Application, specifically the “SellCar” transaction.
 Then open one of its snapshots with Full Call Graph, and select the Data Collectors Tab.
 Now all HTTP Parameters are visible.
-You will find Important Metrics being pulled, like the Colour, Year, Price, etc..
+You will find Important Metrics being pulled, like the Car Proce, Colur, Year, etc..

 ![HTTPDataCollectors 2](assets/images/06-view-all-http-data-collectors-05.png)

 Note down the exact Parameter names to add them again in the HTTP Parameters list and enable them in Transaction Analytics.
+Once they are noted, delete the “All HTTP Param” Http Data Collector.

 ## Capture Business Data in Analytics using HTTP Params